Skip to content

 Double-check that the time zone matches where you are right now.
 Traveled recently or used a VPN pointed at another country?
 Toggle Set Automatically off then back on to force a refresh.

 Still locked out?
 Your Apple Account itself might be locked.
-Book a Genius Bar appointment or call Apple Support.
+Go to iforgot.apple.com to start the recovery flow, or book a Genius Bar appointment.

 #Bottom Line